mhays705/task-manager/README.md

 ## Project Overview
 UTracker is a robust web-based task management application designed to help users organize their tasks effectively.
 Built with Spring Boot, Thymeleaf, and Bootstrap, UTracker provides a user-friendly interface for creating, updating, and managing tasks.
 This project demonstrates my ability to develop full-stack applications using modern web technologies.

+**Note**: UTracker is still a work in progress, and I plan to add more features and improvements in the future.

 ## Key Features
 - **User Registration & Authentication**: Secure user registration and login functionality using Spring Security and BCrypt password hashing.
 - **Task Management**: